 - Other Traffic Violations — Many other common citations issued by law enforcement agencies end up becoming causes of pedestrian accidents, such as a motorist’s failure to obey traffic control devices or traffic signs.

 Pedestrians are extremely susceptible to catastrophic injuries because they do not have anywhere near the level of protection inherent to motor vehicles.
-The types of injuries a person may suffer include, but are not limited to:
+Potential injuries a person may suffer include:

 - Traumatic brain injuries or TBIs